FIFAs Infantino Condemns abhorrent Racism During Games In Italy, England - UrduPoint

 In Sheffield, Palmer labelled the abuse "abhorrent and wholly unacceptable", with the match paused as the referee spoke to both managers on the touchline.

-In a statement, Sheffield Wednesday said they were "shocked and saddened by the racist gesture from the stands reported by Sky Blues player Kasey Palmer".
+In a statement, Sheffield Wednesday said they were "shocked and saddened by the racist gesture from the stands" reported by Palmer.

 "Both clubs roundly condemn any form of discrimination and abuse, and underline that there is no place for this kind of behaviour in football or our wider society," it added.